fpga-theremin/sensors/fpga_sensor/README.md

 Components selection
 ====================

+Trying to find suitable components with optimal performance/price.
+JLCPCB assembly service is planned to be used, so JLCPCB stock and price is important while this selection.

 * **DAC**

 | Device         | Package  | Bits | MHz | Mouser price | Mouser stock | JLCPCB price | JLCPCB stock |